YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSHUTDN
 --------------------

-GTMSECSHRSHUTDN, GTMSECSHR process has received a shutdown request.
-Shutting down.
+GTMSECSHRSHUTDN, gtmsecshr process has received a shutdown request -- shutting down

 Run Time Information: This indicates that the GTMSECSHR daemon has shutdown.